-Register O'Donnell Sees Sales Numbers Increase in Norfolk County Real Estate Market
+Register O'Donnell Reports Robust Real Estate Sales and Lending Numbers in Norfolk County

-Despite the ongoing COVID-19 pandemic, Register of Deeds William P. O’Donnell reported Norfolk County experienced strong real estate sales and lending activity during the month of September 2020.
+While the COVID-19 pandemic continues to wreak havoc on the lives of many in our state and local communities, Register of Deeds William P. O’Donnell reported Norfolk County experienced significant growth in both real estate sales and lending numbers during the month of October 2020.

 To learn more about these and other Registry of Deeds events and initiatives, like us at facebook/com/NorfolkDeeds or follow us on twitter.com/NorfolkDeeds and Instagram.com/NorfolkDeeds.